shenxh/LazAndroidOrmDemo/README.md

 # LazAndroidOrmDemo
 A Lazarus Android mORMot example.
-The backend database uses MariaDB ，Android client is developed using laz4android1.6 + mORMot .
+The backend database uses MariaDB ，Android client is developed using laz4android1.6 + mORMot + LAMW .
 The intermediate services layer is developed using laz4android1.6 + mORMot + ZeosDBO.
 This example is based on an android application that has been running for 3 years.
 The image data uploaded in the background has exceeded 90G and is still running normally.
 Now I'm going to open source it.